Raw pointers are bad (especially owning raw pointers).

 How does this compare to juce’s WeakReference?
 I suspect that

-requires you to repeat the typename, while the make
+make_unique and make_shared to direct newUsing new requires you to repeat the typename, while the make functions do

 not.

-on evaluation order, an exception may be thrown before the new
+on evaluation order, an exception may be thrown before the newed object is

 captured in a smart pointer, leading to leaks.